Twins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Twins have a record of 1-2.
+- In four games as the underdog over the last 10 matchups, the Twins have a record of 2-2.

-- In their last 10 games with an over/under, the Twins and their opponents have combined to eclipse the total seven times.
+- When it comes to the over/under, the Twins and their opponents are 7-3-0 in their previous 10 games.

-- Bookmakers have not posted a spread in any of the Twins' past 10 games.
+- The past 10 Twins contests have not had a spread set by bookmakers.
+Minnesota games have finished below the point total three times in a row, and the average total during this stretch was 7.8 runs.

 Discover More About This Game